InitRoot/initroot.github.io/_posts/2022-11-02-AuditWalk.md

 {% include note.html content="Keywords: Login, Authenticate, Administrator; Also search the code for the alert text within messageboxes and trace backward." %}
 <br/>
-By tracing some of the DLL imports, we identify a crucial library file `Audit.Admin.UI.dll`, which contains most of the codebase of our  `AdminPortal.exe`.
+By tracing some of the DLL imports, we identify a crucial library file `Audit.Admin.UI.dll` which contains most of the codebase of our  `AdminPortal.exe`.
 Within the `Audit.Admin.UI` namespace, we identify a class called `UserProcessBase`, which performs an authorization check.
 In layman's term, if the current user's Windows authentication is authorized to access the application, the result of this authorization check is stored within a boolean value `true || false`.
 Keep in mind the application has been set up with SSO.

 ![UserProcessBase Authorisation Check](/assets/1666894878329.png)